ravithejaburugu/absa/README.md

 ## Test Data of: (Manually fetch and test)
 ** TripAdvisor
-•	from Kaggle, for testing
+•	from Kaggle and directly using tools, for testing

 ## Data Preparation:
 * Data cleaning (emojis, date formats, text formats)